ChesterHsieh/ChesterHsieh.github.io/_posts/Book&Key Insight/2020-Financial Statements.md

 ## P/B
 asset - liability = owner's equity
 ## debt v.s. cash
 It's very bitter this moment.
 ARLP, which is one stock of my portfolio ,has terrible number on the index.
 25 cash versus 800 debt.
 Nonetheless, debt isn't good indicator, at least isn't good single number to outline the company.

-Debt might potential imply two
+Debt ignore the long/short term time relationship.

 # Analysis Tool
 # Phase 1 collecting requirements